zinaleeHQ/project-horizon/README.md

 ---

-## ⎔&#xFE0E; What the Engine Got Wrong (And Why That's the Point)
+## ⟹&#xFE0E; What the Engine Got Wrong (And Why That's the Point)

 I built a WSJF scoring prompt, fed it 20 real-shaped intake items — HL7 data failures, billing mismatches, compliance deadlines, executive demands, clinician complaints — and let it run against a fixed constraint matrix (team capacity, HIPAA, deployment windows, the usual).
 Full inputs are in /data if you want to see the mess before it got sorted.

 Three things happened that a clean demo never would have shown me:

-A **documentation item scored #1**, WSJF 10.0 — ahead of a compliance item and a live billing error — because it had a Job Size of 1 and WSJF has no way to tell "small" from "trivial."
+* A **documentation item scored #1**, WSJF 10.0 — ahead of a compliance item and a live billing error — because it had a Job Size of 1 and WSJF has no way to tell "small" from "trivial."
 A PM who ships that ranking without reading it has let a spreadsheet make a decision it wasn't built to make.

-The **highest-priority item by contract deadline ranked #8** in the live run, not #1, because a Job Size of 8 dragged its score down.
+* The **highest-priority item by contract deadline ranked #8** in the live run, not #1, because a Job Size of 8 dragged its score down.
 The override held regardless — a hospital partner cure notice doesn't get negotiated against a story-point estimate — but overriding a framework that's *wrong* is a stronger proof of judgment than confirming one that happens to agree with you.

-And the engine **flagged a connection I hadn't built into the data**: two intake items I'd scoped as separate epics were probably the same root cause wearing two names.
+* Finally, the engine **flagged a connection I hadn't built into the data**: two intake items I'd scoped as separate epics were probably the same root cause wearing two names.
 That one wasn't a correction on my part.
 That was the AI surfacing something worth checking, and me confirming it was right.

 None of this makes WSJF a bad framework.
 It makes it a framework that needs a person reading the output, which is a different claim — and the one this whole project is actually making.